javier-hernandezo/Transformer-Networks/README.md

 In this repository we provide two different networks in PyTorch:
 - A CNN with Spatial Transformer Networks, designed for making the original network more robust to transformations in input data, e.g., rotations, traslations, etc.
 - A modification of the first network with the addition of CoordConv layers.
 This type of layers are meant to provide Conv layers with information about the coordinates of the input images.
-That information can be used to improve the accuracy of the network.
+That information can be used to improve the accuracy of the network in some specific tasks.

 -------------------------------------------------------------------------------------------------------------------------------